Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Simple FGCBV with Coproducts

 As observed by Power and Robinson~\cite{PowerRobinson97} (cf.~\cite[0.1]{Schumacher69}), monads arise from the requirement that~$J$ is a left adjoint, thus simple FGCBV can be interpreted w.r.t.\ a monad on~$\BV$.
 A direct simple proof is given below for the sake of completeness. \begin{proposition} Let~$J\c\BV\to\BC$ be an identity-on-objects functor.
-Then~$J$ is a left adjoint iff\/~$\BC$ is isomorphic to a Kleisli category of some monad\/~$\BBT$ on~$\BV$ and $J f = H(\eta\comp f)$ for all~$f\in\BV(X,Y)$ where~$H\c\BV_\BBT\iso\BC$ is the relevant isomorphism.
+Then~$J$ is a left adjoint iff\/~$\BC$ is isomorphic to a Kleisli category of some monad\/~$\BBT$ on~$\BV$ and $J = H\comp J_\BBT$ where~$H\c\BV_\BBT\iso\BC$ is the relevant isomorphism, which is necessarily identity-on-objects, and $J_\BBT\c\BV\to\BV_\BBT$ is the canonical left adjoint sending every $f\in\BV(X,Y)$ to $\eta\comp f\in\BV(X,TY)$.

-Moreover, in this situation, finite coproducts in $\BC$ are inherited from those in $\BV$, i.e.~$J\bang$ is the initial morphism in $\BC$ and the tripples $(X+Y,J\inl,J\inr)$ are binary coproducts in~$\BC$. \end{proposition} \begin{proof} Suppose that~$J\dashv U$ and consider the diagram
+Moreover, in this situation, finite coproducts in $\BC$ are inherited from $\BV$, i.e.~$J\bang$ is the initial morphism in $\BC$ and the triples $(X+Y,J\inl,J\inr)$ are binary coproducts in~$\BC$. \end{proposition} \begin{proof} Suppose that~$J\dashv U$ and consider the diagram